-The foundation also assists organizations that work towards the sound development of elementary school students through activities in sports, science, and culture.
+The foundation also assists organizations that work toward the sound development of elementary school students through activities in sports, science, and culture.

 In hands-on science classes during the summer holidays, elementary school students build their own science projects, experiencing at first hand the wonders of science while also cultivating their creativity and unique powers of imagination.
 Glory employees take part by helping the students with their projects.

-In the ﬁscal year 2018 science classes, 200 students from grades three to six took on the challenge of building caterpillar robots and learned about power transmission.
+In the fiscal year 2019, science classes consisting of 200 students from grades three to six took on the challenge of building dinosaur mechas powered by windup springs and learned about the principle of electromagnetic induction.

 The Children’s Theater project is held with the goal of enriching the aesthetic sensibilities of young people and planting in them the seeds of creativity.

-In ﬁscal year 2018, a total of 2,700 elementary school students and their parents were invited to performances of the musical The King with Donkey Ears by the Shiki Theater Company.
+In fiscal year 2019, a total of 3,200 elementary school students and their parents were invited to performances of the musical The Story of a Seagull and the Cat Who Taught Her to Fly by the Shiki Theatre Company.

 This program is held every spring and autumn with the goal of strengthening the bonds between parents and children through a range of fun and exciting experiences.

-In May 2018, a total of 77 children and parents participated in the Rokkosan Pasture’s Butter Making Experience and Fossil-Hunting Excursion in Kobe, Hyogo.
-Then in November of that year, 300 students and their parents were invited to see a hot air balloon at a local elementary school.
+In fiscal year 2019, a total of 80 children and parents participated in the spring sessions of Hands-on Classes for Parents and Children and the Watch and Stage Seminar for the musical The Little Mermaid by the Shiki Theatre Company in the Osaka Shiki Theatre.
+In November of that year, 300 students and their parents were invited to view a hot air balloon at a local elementary school.
 Participants learned how hot air balloons work and took turns boarding one anchored at the school.

-Glory has signed a sponsorship agreement with Himeji Victorina Co., Ltd., which manages the Victorina Himeji women’s volleyball team (director and owner: Masayoshi Manabe; coach: Yoshie Takeshita).
-Based in Himeji, Hyogo, Victorina Himeji is Japan’s ﬁrst professional women’s volleyball team.
+Glory has signed a sponsorship agreement with Himeji Victorina Co., Ltd., which manages the Victorina Himeji women’s volleyball team (director and owner Masayoshi Manabe and director and vice-president Yoshie Takeshita).
+Based in Himeji, Hyogo, Victorina Himeji is Japan’s first professional women’s volleyball team.

-Besides playing in a V2 league, the team promotes the sport in the community through activities that include appearances on talk shows and volleyball clinics for elementary and junior high school students.
-Glory strives to use sponsorship as a way to stimulate community-level sports and support the development of the next generation.
+Besides playing in a V1 league, the team promotes the sport in the community through activities that include appearances on talk shows and volleyball clinics for elementary and junior high school students.
+Glory strives to use sponsorship as a way to stimulate communitylevel sports and support the development of the next generation.

-In December 2018, GLORY (PHILIPPINES), INC. donated "reef buds" as its contribution to an ocean regeneration project in the municipality of Rosario in the province of Cavite.
-This artiﬁcial coral is made from low-impact material and provides a habitat for sea organisms.
-Reef buds also contribute to the stabilization of the ocean’s pH balance, helping prevent degradation of the marine environment caused by increasing atmospheric CO2 concentrations.
+In October 2019, GLORY (PHILIPPINES), INC. donated "reef buds" as its contribution to an ocean regeneration project in the municipality of Rosario in the province of Cavite.
+This artificial coral is made from low-impact material and provides a habitat for sea organisms.
+Reef buds also contribute to the stabilization of the ocean’s pH balance, helping to prevent degradation of the marine environment caused by increasing atmospheric CO2 concentrations.